Is learning a new language difficult and boring for you?

 The price varies, depending on the country.

-For example, it will be more in a country like the USA but on the lower side in India or the Philippines.
+For example, it will be higher in a country like the USA but lower in India or the Philippines.

 They also offer a friend and family plan, where up to four members can get access for $75 a year.
 So, if more than 1 member is interested in this app, this paid plan is quite reasonable.

-Paid subscriptions provide many impressive features, as you can see above.
+As you can see above, paid subscriptions provide many impressive features.
 The price is also reasonable compared to similar learning platforms.

 Yabla and FluentU, for example, cost $99 and $240 per year, significantly higher than Lingopie.
-Plus, they aren’t any better than Lingopie regarding quality and features.
+Plus, they aren’t any better than Lingopie in terms of quality and features.

 In summary, it is inexpensive and provides value for money based on what it offers.

-Regardless of how much you learn, you will enjoy tons of premium videos worldwide for your viewing pleasure!
+Regardless of how much you learn, there are tons of premium videos worldwide for you to enjoy!

 My Lingopie Review: Good – 4.5/5